MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs-infoprotect.md

 We recommend you test with the unified labeling client if its current feature set and functionality meet your business requirements.
 If not, or if you have configured labels in the Azure portal that you haven't yet [migrated to the unified labeling store](configure-policy-migrate-labels.md), use the classic client.
 For more information, including a feature and functionality comparison table, see [Choose which Azure Information Protection client to use](./rms-client/use-client.md#choose-which-labeling-client-to-use-for-windows-computers).

 The Azure Information Protection client is supported on Windows only.
-To label and protect documents and emails on iOS, Android, macOS, and the web, use [Office apps that support built-in labeling](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels-office-apps#support-for-sensitivity-label-capabilities-in-apps).
+To classify and protect documents and emails on iOS, Android, macOS, and the web, use [Office apps that support built-in labeling](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels-office-apps#support-for-sensitivity-label-capabilities-in-apps).

 ## Where can I find information about using sensitivity labels for Office apps?